Gurge44/EndlessHostRoles/README.md

 ------------------------------------------------------------------------------------------------------------

-By using the EHR, you agree to the terms outlined in this Privacy Policy.
+By using the Endless Host Roles mod, you agree to the terms outlined in this Privacy Policy.